gardener/gardener/docs/development/testing.md

 - `make ci-e2e-gardener-upgrade-kind-ha-multi-zone GARDENER_PREVIOUS_RELEASE=v1.60.0 GARDENER_NEXT_RELEASE=v1.61.0`

-### Purpose of e2e Tests
+### Purpose of upgrade Tests

-- tests will ensure previous version of gardener shoot's will work as expected in next(current revision)/specific Gardener release.
+- tests will ensure that shoot clusters reconciled with the previous version of Gardener work as expected even with the next Gardener version.
 - this will reproduce or catch actual issues faced by end users.
-- one of the test case ensures no downtime faced by end-users for shoots while upgrading gardener if shoot's control-plane is configured as HA.
+- one of the test case ensures no downtime faced by end-users for shoots while upgrading Gardener if shoot's control-plane is configured as HA.

-### Writing e2e Tests
+### Writing upgrade Tests

 - tests are divided into two parts and labeled with `pre-upgrade` and `post-upgrade` labels.
 - Example test case which ensures shoot which was `hibernated` in previous gardener release should `wakeup` as expected in next release.
   - Creating a shoot and hibernating a shoot is pre-upgrade test case which should be labeled `pre-upgrade` label.